Helping older people achieve financial security.

 Expanding a pension program to help older people meet their basic needs

-In Uganda, over 1.5 million older people experience poverty, loneliness, and isolation.
+In Uganda, more than 1.5 million older people experience poverty, loneliness, and isolation.
 They’re largely excluded from social services and livelihood programs, even though, of an estimated 1.7 million children orphaned in Uganda due to HIV/AIDs, 50% are cared for by an older person.

 We supported Uganda Reach the Aged Association (URAA), a member of the Uganda Social Protection Platform, to advocate for an expansion of the Senior Citizens Grant in Uganda.
 The grant was a social pension designed to reduce poverty in old age by providing a minimum level of income security.
 We assisted URAA to educate Uganda’s Ministry of Gender, Labor, and Social Development on the benefits of expanding pension coverage and ways to improve its implementation.
 Currently, eligible older Ugandans receive $7 a month through the grant.